- Academic Integrity

 How do I inspect my education records?

-Complete an Education Inspection and Review Request Form (available online as a PDF document or from The HUB, 12C Warner Hall) and return it to The HUB.
+- Complete an Education Inspection and Review Request Form [PDF] and return it to The HUB in order to notify the University Registrar's Office.

 The custodian of the education record you wish to inspect will contact you to arrange a mutually convenient time for inspection, not more than 45 days after your request.
 The custodian or designee will be present during your inspection.